jyax/3d-factory-digital-twin/README.md

 - Logan Gillis : email
 - Cody Girard : email
 - Gabe Kubiak : gabe@gabekubiak.dev
-- Joey Vesche : email
+- Joey Vesche : joeyvesche@yahoo.com
 - Jake Yax : email

 These students all graduated Spring 2024 and for any employment or project related inquiies please email them at the above addresses.